bongiozzo/musica_mustdie/output/band_keepofkalessin.md

 # Keep Of Kalessin

-Дискография
+## Дискография

-"Through Times Of War" 1997, Black Metal
+### "Through Times Of War" 1997, Black Metal

-"Agnen: A Journey Through The Dark" 1999, Black Metal "Reclaim (EP)" 2003, Black Metal
+### "Agnen: A Journey Through The Dark" 1999, Black Metal

+### "Reclaim (EP)" 2003, Black Metal

-"Armada" 2006, Black Metal
+### "Armada" 2006, Black Metal

+1. Surface
+2. Crown of the Kings
+3. The Black Uncharted
+4. Vengeance Rising
+5. Many are We
+6. Winged Watcher
+7. Into the Fire
+8. Deluge
+9. The Wealth of Darkness
+10. Armada

+Line-Up:
+Obsidian C.- Compposer, Guitars, Synth, backing vocals Wizziac - Bass
+Thebon - Lead Vocals
+Vyl - Drums

-"Kolossus" 2008, Black Metal
+### "Kolossus" 2008, Black Metal

+01. Origin
+02. A New Empire"s Birth
+03. Against the Gods
+04. The Rising Sign
+05. Warmonger
+06. Escape the Union
+07. The Mark of Power
+08. Kolossus
+09. Ascendant

-"Reptilian" 2010, Black Metal
+### "Reptilian" 2010, Black Metal

+1. Dragon Iconography 07:30
+2. The Awakening 08:19
+3. Judgement 05:10
+4. The Dragontower 04:43
+5. Leaving The Mortal Flesh 04:25
+6. Dark As Moonless Night 05:50
+7. The Divine Land 06:47
+8. Reptilian Majesty 14:13

+Bonus DVD:
+1. Crown of the Kings (Live in Trondheim 2009) (07:18)
+2. Winged Watcher (Live in Trondheim 2009) (03:43)
+3. Many Are We (Live in Trondheim 2009) (05:25)

-"Epistemology" 2015, Black Metal
+### "Epistemology" 2015, Black Metal

+1. Cosmic Revelation  01:14
+2. The Spiritual Relief  09:54
+3. Dark Divinity  07:34
+4. The Grand Design  07:38
+5. Necropolis  07:19
+6. Universal Core  03:54
+7. Introspection  05:05
+8. Epistemology  09:40
+9. Anima Mundi  02:03
+10. Novae Ruptis  01:48

-"Heaven of Sin (EP)" 2016, Black Metal
+### "Heaven of Sin (EP)" 2016, Black Metal

+1. Descendant - The Legacy of Kings  05:28
+2. Typology  04:10
+3. Heaven of Sin  05:18

+Recorded during the Epistemology recording sessions

 ## Отношения с другими группами